ualsg/ualsg.netlify.app/content/openings/_index.md

 Singapore is a cosmopolitan English-speaking city-state bridging the East and the West.
 It is considered as the [#1 most competitive country](https://www.straitstimes.com/business/economy/singapore-economy-ranked-worlds-most-competitive) and the [safest country in the world](https://www.asiaone.com/singapore/singapore-ranked-safest-country-world-above-japan-survey), [successfully attracting talents from all parts of the globe](https://www.straitstimes.com/singapore/singapore-retains-top-spot-in-asia-pacific-index-for-talent-competitiveness) by offering first-class living and working experience in the heart of Southeast Asia, and a very clean, efficient and low-tax environment.
 And great food and weather, of course.

+Our research group aims to increase the share of women in research.
+Female candidates are therefore encouraged to apply.

 ## Openings